sharonsajipaul/book_renter/CONTRIBUTING.md

 1. Develop in Docker
 2. Develop natively
 3. Hybrid Development (a mix of native and Docker)
-4. Develop in codespaces (not covered)
+4. Develop in a Codespace

 It is recommended to develop in Docker, as developing natively requires more setup.
 There is also hybrid development, which can offer the performance of native development while making it easier to set up a database instance.

-Optional: Depending on your editor, you can install the [Prettier plugin](https://prettier.io/docs/en/editors).
-This will make sure the entire team uses the same code style.

 ## Develop in Docker